countable-web/open-source-corporation/peopleops/getting_started/ONBOARDING.md

 ### Confirm

-You should now go on the slack #general channel and announce that you've completed onboarding, or we'll assume you havn't and complain.
+You should now go on the slack #general channel and announce that you've completed onboarding, or we'll assume you haven't and complain.

 ### When You Start
   * Skim this entire manual and take notes so you know what's in here.